pantheon-systems/documentation/source/content/guides/launch/04-domains.md

 ---
 title: Launch Essentials
 subtitle: Connect a Domain Name
-description: Part three of our Launch Essentials guide covers connecting your domain to your Pantheon-hosted site.
+description: Learn how to connect your domain to your Pantheon-hosted site.
 launch: true
 anchorid: domains
 generator: pagination